rianvdm/llm-prompts/development/03_claude.md

 - Tests MUST cover the functionality being implemented.
 - NEVER ignore the output of the system or the tests - Logs and messages often contain CRITICAL information.
 - TEST OUTPUT MUST BE PRISTINE TO PASS.
+- If tests time out, run them in smaller chunks to ensure all tests are completed and pass.
 - If the logs are supposed to contain errors, capture and test it.